Book Review Policy

 Review essays may be 1,500-2,000 words in length and should include discussion of two or more related books or one author of several books.
 Full citations of all books discussed, as well as reviewer’s name and affiliation, should be as described above.

-Reviews should conform generally to the American Psychological Association (5th Edition) format, with the following adjustments made for computer-based dissemination:
+Reviews should conform generally to the American Psychological Association (most recent edition) format, with the following adjustments made for computer-based dissemination:

 - Single space the text.